jidboris/first_repo/README.md

 "# stutern.txt"
 "# stutern.txt"
 "# first_repo"
-"Here is more changes for you"
+"# Here is more changes for you"